 Students can be a part of a "living and learning" community, in which they live in the same residence hall, take 1-2 religion courses together, and have the opportunity to discuss faith differences and spiritual growth in a safe zone.

 The University's Department of Religious Studies is nationally known and offers engaging courses from a variety of different approaches.
-VWU's Center for Sacred Music is ranked in the top five programs in the United States, and students have the opportunity to study church music, to meet key figures from across the United States, and to help in a variety of musical venues.
+VWU's Wesleyan Sacred Music Institute is ranked in the top five programs in the United States, and students have the opportunity to study church music, to meet key figures from across the United States, and to help in a variety of musical venues.
 Through the Robert Nusbaum Center, students can attend lectures or debates on campus where speakers from across the country and from throughout Hampton Roads come together to discuss intense issues.

 In addition, students have the opportunity to enact their faith—or their concern for others—in very concrete ways.
 Wesleyan Engaged: Center for Civic Leadership and Engaged Learning offers students both the opportunity to serve and to lead in programs that help children, the elderly, the poor, the hungry, and the homeless.
 The University's academics program also brings together education in the classroom and concrete experiences in the community, in ways which grow out of Wesleyan concern for bringing together the academic and the pragmatic, the theoretical and the applied.